AvadoDServer/ap-contracts/README.md

 ```

 ### Deploy
-Deploy in 2 parts (3 if you want a vanity address), following the steps below. set the _owner address in scriptBase.s.sol before starting deploy.
+Deploy in 2 parts (3 if you want a vanity address), following the steps below.

 (Note: if you encounter
 Error: